The FUTURE WOMAN fertility countdown will show you how can you maximise your chances of conceiving and sustaining a healthy pregnancy.

 Have you heard of the ‘primester’?
 This is the three months or so before you get pregnant and is just as important as when you actually are pregnant.

-- Say goodbye to all alcohol – alcohol disrupts quality sleep, hormones and blood sugar balance – all things that make it harder to conceive.
+- Eliminate alcohol – alcohol disrupts quality sleep, hormones and blood sugar balance – all things that make it harder to conceive.

-- Say goodbye to high intensity exercise – stick with low impact workouts such as weights, walking, cycling and yoga.
+- Reduce high intensity exercise – stick with shorter cardio workouts (30 minutes or less) and low impact workouts such as weights, walking, cycling and yoga.

 - Reduce your stress & take it easy – this is vital during the TTC period as stress is the number one disrupter of hormones.
 Time to roll out the yoga mat and rest up.

 - Nourish yourself with nutrient-dense foods.